-Table C.3.10: Recomm Table C.3.10: Recommendations from the Stanford WTW Process Audit Item Recommendation Planning Priority Process Unit Performance Assessment Membranes Maintenance of the membranes are crucial.
+Table C.3.10: Recomm endations from the Stanford WTW Process Audit Item Recommendation Process Unit Performance Assessment · Membranes Maintenance of the membranes are crucial.
 Ensure all schedules are adhere to.
 Ensure spare membranes are available, either on site or in storage.
 Provide a standby RO feed pump.
 Medium Medium Medium Chemical Dosing Ensure maintenance of dosing pumps are scheduled.Closely monitor residual chlorine levels.
-Medium Medium Plant Condition Assessment Civil Works • N/A Mechanical Attended to RO feed pump leak as to prevent any further deterioration.
-Investigate reason for RO feed pump vibration and repair.
-Ensure routine preventative maintenance is performed.
-Medium Short Medium Electrical • N/A Operational Assessment Operational Monitoring Ensure spreadsheet is being kept up to date.
-Process Controllers to actively use operational data.
-Process Controllers to receive regular lab feedback.
-Verify the calibration of the equipment use on site.
-Include Electrical Conductivity in the daily testing.
-Include both Sodium and Chlorides in routine testing.
+Medium Medium Plant Condition Assessment • Civil Works • N/A Mechanical Attended to RO feed pump leak as to prevent any further deterioration.
+Electrical • N/A Operational Assessment • Ensure spreadsheet is being kept up to date. • Process Controllers to actively use operational data. • Process Controllers to receive regular lab feedback. • Verify the calibration of the equipment use on site. • Include Electrical Conductivity in the daily testing. • Include both Sodium and Chlorides in routine testing.
 Medium Medium Medium Medium Short Medium Occupational Health and Safety Update signage on site.
 Long Housekeeping Tidy up grounds.Ensure mechanical equipment remains clean.
 Long Long Maintenance Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
 Ensure records / logbooks pertaining to preventative maintenance are also available on site.
 Medium Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
 Long

 Franskraal WTW: The WTW treats water from the Franskraal and Kraaibosch dams for usage in the Greater Gansbaai area.
 The WTW was completely rebuilt in 2009 and is currently well equipped and well-operated.
 The plant operates well within its design capacity under normal conditions.
 It received two consecutive Blue Drop awards in 2011 and 2012.
-The Greater Gansbaai distribution system received a Blue Drop score of 88.30% in 2014.
-The 2014 Risk Rating for only Process Control was above 50% (74.4%).
-The risk ratings from the 2021 Blue Drop Assessment are not yet available.
+The Greater Gansbaai distribution system received a Blue Drop score of 88.30% in 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Greater Gansbaai supply system was 17% (Low).